azaghal/gimmecert/docs/usage.rst

   validity, certificate paths, whether the CA is used for issuing end entity certificates).
-- Show information about all issued server certificates (subject DN, DNS subject alternative names, validity, private key path, certificate path).
+- Show information about all issued server certificates (subject DN, DNS subject alternative names, validity, private key or CSR path, certificate path).
-- Show information about all issued client certificates (subject DN, validity, private key path, certificate path).
+- Show information about all issued client certificates (subject DN, validity, private key or CSR path, certificate path).

 Validity of all certificates is shown in UTC.